amd/ryzen-ai-documentation/docs/getstartex.rst

    Accuracy of the model on the test images: 75.27 %

-After the training process, take note of the following output:
+After completing the training process, observe the following output:

 * The trained ResNet-50 model on the CIFAR-10 dataset is saved at the following location: ``models\resnet_trained_for_cifar10.pt``.
 * The downloaded CIFAR-10 dataset is saved in the current directory at the following location: ``data\cifar-10-batches-py\*``.